mercurialw0rld/mercurialw0rld/README.md

 ### 🚀 Software Engineer | AI Solutions Developer

-I'm a Software Engineer and Computer Science student at University of Buenos Aires.
+Hello!
+My name is Facundo, i'm a Software Engineer and Computer Science student at University of Buenos Aires.
 My focus is on designing, developing, and deploying scalable, high-performance applications.
 I specialize in leveraging advanced technologies like Machine Learning, Large Language Models (LLMs), RAG, and Agentic frameworks to solve real-world business problems, driving operational efficiency and technological innovation.

 ---